rwasef1830/grepripper/README.md

 FunkyGrep is a free Windows grep utility that aims to provide fast regular expression search with a friendly UI similar to the popular (but out-of-date) BareGrep utility.

-It is written in C# and requires the .NET Core 3.1 to build and run.
+It is written in C# and requires the .NET Core 3.1 to build.
+Compiled releases are self-contained and don't require any runtime.

 It is preferable to compile from a git working copy to get changeset ids embedded into the version number.